Hamnet (film)

-Hamnet is a 2025 historical drama film co-edited and directed by Chloé Zhao, who co-wrote the screenplay with Maggie O'Farrell, based on the 2020 titular novel by O'Farrell.
-The film follows the relationship between Agnes and William Shakespeare, and the impact of the tragic death of their 11-year-old son Hamnet on their lives, leading to the creation of William's play Hamlet.
-It stars Jessie Buckley and Paul Mescal as Agnes and William, respectively, alongside Emily Watson and Joe Alwyn in supporting roles.
+Hamnet is a 2025 historical drama film directed by Chloé Zhao, who co-wrote the screenplay with Maggie O'Farrell, based on the 2020 novel by O'Farrell.
+The film dramatises the family life of William Shakespeare and his wife Agnes Hathaway (Note: Anne Hathaway's name is Agnes Hathaway in the novel and film.
+In her father's will, her first name was listed as Agnes.) as they cope with the death of their 11-year-old son Hamnet.
+It stars Jessie Buckley and Paul Mescal as Agnes and William, alongside Emily Watson, Joe Alwyn, and Jacobi Jupe in supporting roles.

-Hamnet had its premiere at the 52nd Telluride Film Festival on 29 August 2025, and will receive a limited theatrical release by Focus Features in the United States on 26 November and a wide theatrical release on 12 December, and will be released by Universal Pictures in the United Kingdom on 9 January 2026.
+Hamnet had its world premiere at the 52nd Telluride Film Festival on 29 August 2025 and received a limited theatrical release by Focus Features in the United States and Canada on 26 November.
+It received a wide theatrical release on 5 December and was released by Universal Pictures in the United Kingdom on 9 January 2026.
+Critical reception was positive, with Buckley's performance receiving particular praise.
+The film received numerous accolades, including winning the Best Motion Picture – Drama and Best Actress in a Motion Picture – Drama for Buckley at the 83rd Golden Globe Awards, and eight nominations at the 98th Academy Awards, including Best Picture, Best Director for Zhao, with Buckley winning the Academy Award for Best Actress.